ocademy-ai/machine-learning/_sources/data-science/data-science-lifecycle/introduction.md

 # Introduction to the Data Science lifecycle

-At this point you've probably come to the realization that data science is a process.
+At this point, you've probably come to the realization that data science is a process.
 This process can be broken down into 5 stages:

 - Capturing
 - Processing